rm-hull/luma.led_matrix/doc/python-usage.rst

 16.5 clock cycles later.
 This allows multiple devices to be chained together.

-If you have more than one device and they are daisy-chained together, you can initialize the library in one of two ways, either using ``cascaded=N`` to indicate the number of daisychained devices:
+If you have more than one device and they are daisy-chained together, you can initialize the library in one of two ways, either using :py:attr:`cascaded=N` to indicate the number of daisychained devices:

 .. code:: python